GaryHopeMS/MSBuildLab330/Lab Script.md

 ```

-4. Add the following code at top of the try block to create a new instance of the Semantic Kernal ChatHistory and add to this both the system prompt and the user prompt that was passed into the method
+4. Add the following code at top of the try block to create a new instance of the Semantic Kernal ChatHistory and add to this both the system prompt and the user prompt that was passed into the method:
 ```csharp
 ChatHistory chatHistory = new ChatHistory();
 chatHistory.AddSystemMessage(_simpleSystemPrompt);
 chatHistory.AddUserMessage(prompt);
 ```
-5. Add the following code to creat an instance of the required settings that will be passed to completion call.
+5. Add the following code to create an instance of the required settings that will be passed to the completion call:

 ```csharp